Workshops - UK

 - 1 Blending tortillon

 This workshop is flexible to take into account your present level of ability and would suit beginners to those with some experience.
-It's mainly technique based and the typical daily itinerary is as follows:
+It's mainly technique based and, when appropriate, includes selected Intermediate techniques.
+A typical daily itinerary is as follows:

 - Basic techniques - shading, blending, and erasing